Abandoned Mine Land Reclamation Program

 The Abandoned Mine Land (AML) Reclamation Program uses fees paid by present-day coal mining companies to reclaim

 coal mines abandoned before 1977.
 This makes these areas safer for people and the environment.
-The Surface Mining Control and Reclamation Act (SMCRA) of 1977 created this program.
-The program sets standards for today’s coal companies as they reclaim past mining areas while they mine others and to post bonds to cover the cost if unable to reclaim current coal mines.
+The Surface Mining Control and Reclamation Act (SMCRA) of 1977, as amended, created this program.
+Provisions of the act set standards for today’s coal companies as they reclaim past mining areas while they mine others and post bonds to cover the cost if unable to reclaim current coal mines.

 Abandoned mine land areas